MicrosoftDocs/dynamics365-guidance/guidance/business-processes/order-to-cash-introduction.md

 ## Order to cash overview

-The *order to cash* business process flow is a standard term used to describe the entirety of an organization’s sales order process.
+The *order to cash* business process flow is a standard term used to describe the entirety of an organization's sales order process.
 The process is sometimes referred to as O2C or OTC.
 Generally speaking, the *order to cash* business process includes everything that happens in an organization from a customer places an order until the payment is received and settled with the invoice.

 > [!IMPORTANT]
 > The process defined here does not include the process for marketing to prospective customers, tracking leads and opportunities and the creation of quotes. <!--For more information about these processes, see [Prospect to quote overview](../placeholder.md).-->